 There are a lot of similarities between debt settlement companies and debt settlement attorneys, but most debt settlement companies are more of a one-stop shop, providing access to everything you need to repair your financial situation.
 This may include access to a debt settlement attorney, saving you the inconvenience of hiring (and paying) a separate attorney.
 It’s also important to remember that some debt settlement companies can only work in certain states, and not all companies will include legal representation.
 You need to ask before you choose a company.

 A legitimate debt settlement company will also regularly work with creditors and likely will know during the initial consultation whether they’re a good fit for your financial situation.
 They know which creditors refuse to settle and which states have particularly restrictive state laws.
-The debt settlement industry is heavily regulated, and the American Fair Credit Council provides a valuable list of facts about the industry.
+The debt settlement industry is heavily regulated, and the American Association for Debt Resolution provides a valuable list of facts about the industry.

-If you still aren’t sure whether you need a lawyer, here are the key similarities and differences:
+If you still aren’t sure whether you need a lawyer, here are the key similarities and differences in services offered by debt settlement companies compared to those offered by debt settlement attorneys:

 Key similarities